ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 **USAGE**

-   `ibmcloud dns instance-create INSTANCE_NAME PLAN`
+   `ibmcloud dns instance-create INSTANCE_NAME PLAN [--output FORMAT]`

 **ARGUMENTS**

-   INSTANCE_NAME is the name of the DNS services instance.
+   INSTANCE_NAME is the name of the DNS Services instance.

    PLAN is the name or ID of a service plan.